 Clean the pumpkin: cut it in half, use a spoon to remove the seeds and the fibers and peel it.
 Dice the flesh of the pumpkin in small cubes with a side of about 1cm.

-Clean the shallots and chop it finely.
-Heat up the vegetable broth.
+Heat up vegetable broth.